Rhubarb season is in full swing, and you have pots of these tangy stalks simmering on the stovetop. But what can you do with all that stewed rhubarb?

 You can probably come up with a recipe on your own, but Ina Garten has one available that I love.

-Ina’s recipe is a little different than typical stewed rhubarb recipes, as she brings her water to a boil then simmers, rather than keeping it on low-medium heat the entire time.
+Ina’s recipe is a little different than typical stewed rhubarb recipes, as she brings her water to a boil and then simmers, rather than keeping it on low-medium heat the entire time.
 She also uses salt along with sugar and uses bigger chunks than normal – ¾ inch instead of ¼ inch.

 The trick to this recipe is to wait until the rhubarb is completely stewed to add the berries and other juices.
 They’ll cook down a bit from the residual heat, but leaving most of their texture intact will nicely complement the soft rhubarb.